 - Get the best shaving cream for sensitive skin (Taylor of Old Bond St.) here on Amazon

-However, while the scent in most shaving soaps is quite mild and usually fades away rather quickly, shaving creams often have a stronger scent, which can either be a good or a bad thing depending on your personal preferences and whether or not you wear cologne.
+However, while the scent in most shaving soaps is quite mild and usually fades away rather quickly, shaving creams often have a stronger scent, which can either be good or bad depending on your personal preferences and whether or not you wear cologne.

 Hey!
 Don’t Leave Yet!

-If you found this article helpful please be so kind as to share it on Facebook or other social media per the buttons below.
+If you found this article on shaving soap vs shaving cream helpful please be so kind as to share it on Facebook or other social media per the buttons below.

 Not only will you have a chance to WIN your choice of a quality safety razor or beard oil but we will provide you with all kinds of helpful and enlightening male grooming tips and advice directly to your inbox so you don’t have to waste your time fiddling on the web to find the right information to look and feel your best.
-There is nothing to lose and so much to gain.
-SIMPLY SUBSCRIBE BELOW!